If you like Love Story, fashion writer Sunita Kumar Nair’s book is a must-read as she pays homage to the late CBK’s style legacy …

 The White Shirt

 “I’m not comfortable with anything ornate, I like clean understated looks,” Carolyn once explained.
-The white shirt was a regular player in her wardrobe – whether for work, leisure, or black-tie occasions.
-According to her college roommate, Dana Gallo Strayton, Carolyn would wear a shirt with sweatpants or a long midi skirt, to downplay her luminous beauty.
-One of her most iconic looks was when she chose to wear a crossover Yohji Yamamoto shirt with a black ruffled skirt for a black-tie dinner at the Whitney Museum in March 1999.
+The white shirt was a regular player in her wardrobe – whether for work, leisure or black-tie occasions.
+According to her college roommate Dana Gallo Strayton, Carolyn would wear a shirt with sweatpants or a long midi skirt to downplay her luminous beauty.
+One of her most iconic looks was when she chose to wear a crossover Yohji Yamamoto shirt with a black ruffled skirt for a black-tie dinner at the Whitney Museum in 1999.

 The look was stunning in its simplicity and is easy to emulate.
 The key is to contrast the materials of the shirt with the bottom half of the outfit and keep accessories minimal but feminine.
-Carolyn’s friends spoke of her instinctive ability to style a shirt in multiple ways – making a crisscross like her Whitney ensemble; tucking one shirt end into her trousers and leaving the other out; or unbuttoning the top buttons to show her décolletage.
+Carolyn’s friends spoke of her instinctive ability to style a shirt in multiple ways – making a crisscross like her Whitney ensemble, tucking it efforrtlessly or unbuttoning it to show her décolletage.
 There was no end to how Carolyn made the white shirt “hers”.

 Image; Avalon Red